 One of the major benefits of using IngramSpark to self-publish a book is the distribution that's made available to indie authors.
 When you self-publish with IngramSpark, you have access to one of the publishing industry’s largest global print and ebook distribution networks which makes opportunities to sell your books that much greater.

-It has to be said that print-on-demand (POD) has changed the way the publishing industry does business.
-But before we talk about the wonders of POD let’s define what it is.
-In a nutshell it is the process by which a book is printed when an order for that book is received.
-With POD there’s no inventory being stored or anticipated demand being measured…get an order, print a book, one at a time.
+It has to be said that print on demand (POD) has changed the way the publishing industry does business.
+But before we talk about the wonders of POD, let’s define what it is.
+In a nutshell, it's the process by which a book is printed when an order for that book is received.
+With POD there’s no inventory being stored or anticipated demand being measured—get a book order, print a book, one at a time.

 Over the past 15 years, the book industry has changed significantly with the introduction of digital printing and print on demand (POD).
 With change or advancements in any industry comes doubt, confusion, and misinformation.
 While the book industry has embraced digital printing, there are still common misconceptions about POD.

 Your book is finished, and hopefully the orders are ready to start rolling in, but you aren't sure how the ordering process works.
 Well, there are two ways you can order your book yourself, either specifically for you or for your customers.
 And the third way your book can be ordered is by booksellers, retailers, and libraries directly from Ingram to sell on your behalf.